dead-claudia/thallium/docs/api/bundle.md

 # Bundle API

-The Thallium browser bundle works similarly to the browser API, but it's all in one nicely packaged script ready for use in the browser or wherever.
+The Thallium browser bundle works similarly to the browser API, but it's all in one nicely packaged script ready for use in the browser or wherever, in `thallium.js`.
 It's tested in browsers and Node, and although untested, it should even work on Rhino or Nashorn (although you'll have to pass some reporter options so you can see the output).
 Here's an example of a really simple setup:

 ```html
 <!DOCTYPE html>